sylar1015/libsimple/README.md

 task is based on tipc, to use task api, you need to install tipc yourself

+http is based on curl, to use http api, you need to install curl yourself

 To Be Continued ...

 Linux下常用的C函数;